Customize Your Context Block

 These searches can be performed in parallel to reduce latency, using our async Python client, TypeScript promises, or goroutines.

-Build the context string
+Build the context block

-Using the search results and a few helper functions, we can compose the context string.
+Using the search results and a few helper functions, we can compose the context block.
 Note that in this example, we focus on unpacking the custom attributes of the nodes and edges, but this is a design choice that you can experiment with for your use case.